Log in for prices and ordering

 Weinbach Alsace Sylvaner 2023

-This is our second shipment of Weinbach’s Sylvaner, drawn from old vines in the Clos des Capucins.
+Weinbach’s Sylvaner comes from old vines in the Clos des Capucins.
 Sylvaner may have fallen down the Alsatian pecking order in recent decades, but you could hardly tell that from tasting Weinbach’s example.
 Old, biodynamically tended vines and low yields are just two key components to the quality and style.
 The fruit was pressed gently as whole clusters, then fermented with indigenous yeasts (an element of the terroir that enhances depth and complexity in the wines) in old oak vats.
 Sylvaner boasts relatively high acidity, which works a treat with the early-ripening, sandy and rocky terroir of Capucins.
-The result is a deliciously fruity, taut, salivating white with complex aromatics and plush concentration.
+The result is a restrained, taut, salivating white with complex, savoury aromatics and juicy concentration.

 “The 2023 Sylvaner is from 70-year-old vines in the Clos des Capucins.
 It smells of wet pebble, pear and hay.
 The palate is bone-dry and just so young, with an edge of lemon.
 This will be much smoother with just a year or two of bottle age.
 The 2023 is beautifully dense and ample but fresh.
 (Bone-dry)”